10 Apps Made with Xamarin: Cross-Platform Development in Practice

 - Startups that want to focus on ideas rather than engineering

 At the early stages of development, the last thing you want to do is bury yourself deep in the engineering process.
+You want your team to stick to one of the agile project management methodologies, test hypotheses and bring your product to market as fast as possible.
 With Xamarin, you spend less time writing code and deliver better results while continuing to generate ideas.

 - Apps that must cover multiple platforms